Carvago/career-framework/competencies.md

 - **Expert**
   - You bring together the work of many teams and individuals into a cohesive, achievable plan that aligns with goals and deadlines.
   - You introduce new practices to ensure the quality, production readiness, and continued health of complex systems.
-  - You incorporate awareness and understanding of work happening in Mews overall to minimize surprises and make projects more likely to succeed.
+  - You incorporate awareness and understanding of work happening in Carvago overall to minimize surprises and make projects more likely to succeed.
   - You use variety of product and project management techniques depending on the context: You are more agile when risk is low; You plan things more thoroughly when the risk is high.
-  - You utilize Mews metrics in a thoughtful manner to reflect on our work and to help others overcome obstacles in their delivery.
+  - You utilize Carvago metrics in a thoughtful manner to reflect on our work and to help others overcome obstacles in their delivery.
 - **Leading Expert**
   - You remove widely-felt barriers to productivity, finding ways to make the entire engineering organization more effective at shipping products and infrastructure.
   - You create tools to help engineers deliver, test, and monitor software that can be used across the industry.
   - You work on the tasks that matter most, even if your capabilities far outweigh the challenge.
-  - You are considered a critical part of Mews business success.
+  - You are considered a critical part of Carvago business success.

 ## 📚 Domain Expertise